JimHans/live2d-kanban-desktop/README_EN.md

 ## 📝Appendix:
 - 1.If you need to apply for Tencent NLP natural language processing service by yourself, you can refer to the predecessor of this project - the web version of AI Watcher's NLP building tutorial, the link is as follows:[Deploy Tutorial](https://github.com/JimHans/AI-waifu)
 - 2.The new local mode is still unstable and requires the `hit_areas_custom` configuration inside the model configuration manifest Json file in order to read the touch range and thus respond to the touch behavior.
 Other configurations that need attention I will sort out in the future.
 The corresponding Json visual configuration feature will also be included in the development plan in the future.
+- 3.To use the ChatGPT Chat mode, you must have a OpenAI Account and the API Key.
+The software use the official API to get requests.

 ---
 ## 🧡Thanks to: